 To enjoy recipes that call for Meyer lemons when they cannot be found, however, I have an easy fix.
 Simply mix equal parts regular lemon juice with freshly squeezed orange juice.
 Tangerine or clementine juice is my favorite, but any sweet orange will do.
 This readily available combination provides a close approximation to the appealing flavor afforded by the harder-to-find fruit.

-Yields 4 entree size servings or 8 side dish servings.
+Yield: 4 entree servings or 8 side dish servings

 - 1 large bunch kale (8-10 ounces or about 10 cups)